You start planning your wedding where most people start. Online. Searching for answers.

 The Question Worth Starting With

-Wedding planning should be exciting.
-It should be fun.
+Wedding planning is exciting.
+It can be fun.
 And it can be much simpler than it presents.

 Forget what you think you know about weddings for a moment.
 Sit quietly.
 Take a few breaths.